BG3-Community-Library-Team/bg3-community/Information/dictionary.md

 N
 -

+*   **NM** - Normal Map, DDS file, stores directional data used to fake depth on objects
 *   **Norbsearch** - [BG3 Search Engine](https://bg3.norbyte.dev/) by Norbyte.
 *   **Notepad++** - Open source code editor and replacement for Notepad, commonly used by the community.